viviedu/command-runner-buildkite-plugin/README.md

 # command-runner-buildkite-plugin

-This plugin will enable you to run a command in the plugin steps, which by default run before your command steps.
+This plugin will enable you to run a command in any of the plugin steps.

-This is especially useful if subsequent plugins rely on needing to run some command.
-In our case, as an example, this was checking out only specific submodules before running our docker-compose plugin.
+This is especially useful if you want to customise your checkout.
+In our case, as an example, this was checking out only specific submodules for our docker-compose plugin.

 ## Using the plugin